-- 38. A special case are the profits of fiscal monopolies involved in the production of petroleum products.
+- 40. A special case are the profits of fiscal monopolies involved in the extraction of oil or other mineral resources.
 If a public corporation extracting natural resources is considered a fiscal monopoly then 2008 SNA para.
 7.96e and GFSM 2014 para.
 5.63 guide that the profits of the corporation passed to government should be recorded as taxes on products.
 However, contrary to this, 2008 SNA para.
 A3.76 guides to record any payments corresponding to a share of the resource rent as property income and not taxes.
 Although what type of property income is not discussed, leaving the option of either rent or dividends.
 In line with the above discussion, it can be argued that there is a need to recognize the implicit resource lease between government (as owner of the mineral resources) and the public corporation and so a rent recording advocated.
-Another way to see this is that while a fiscal monopoly is one way for government to raise revenue, in the absence of a monopoly the government still has the choice to introduce resource taxes to raise additional revenue and these resource taxes would likely meet the definition of rent. - 39.
+Another way to see this is that while a fiscal monopoly is one way for government to raise revenue, in the absence of a monopoly the government still has the choice to introduce resource taxes to raise additional revenue and these resource taxes would likely meet the definition of rent. - 41.
 Should a resource lease, hence rent, also be recorded when a permit asset is created for the right to use a natural resource?
 All the statistical manuals recognize three different sets of conditions that apply to the use of a natural resource: (i) the resource can be used to extinction; (ii) the owner can extend or withhold permission to continued use of the asset from one year to the next; and (iii) the owner may allow the resource to be used for an extended period of time in such a way that in effect the user controls the use of the resource during this time with little if any intervention from the legal owner, and the permit value is realizable (e.g., transferable).
 According to each manual, the first case results in the sale of the natural resource and is recorded as a disposal of a nonproduced asset in the form of a natural resource.
-In the second case, a resource lease is recorded, with payments received recorded as rent. - 40.
-However, under the third case, the recording varies somewhat between the manuals.
+In the second case, a resource lease is recorded, with payments received recorded as rent. - 42.
+However, under the third case, where the owner allows the resource to be used for an extended period of time (with the user effectively controlling the resource during this time), the appropriate statistical treatment is not fully clear in the manuals.
 2008 SNA para.
 17.315 and GFSM 2014 para.
 A4.19 both state that this "...option leads to the creation of an asset for the user, distinct from the resource itself but where the value of the resource and the asset allowing use of it are linked".
-Similarly, ESA 2010 states that provided the license is finite and transferable, a new asset is recorded for the user, which is distinct from the resource itself.
+Similarly, ESA 2010 para.
+15.27 states that provided the license is finite and transferable, a new asset is recorded for the user, which is distinct from the resource itself.
+BPM6 para.
+13.9 simply states that "the right to use a natural resource on a temporary basis is classified as rent...or a contract, lease, or license, if it amounts to an economic asset in its own right".
 In all cases the asset being recognized is the creation of an intangible nonproduced asset classified as contracts, leases, and licenses.
-It should be noted that while all three paragraphs are very similar, neither SNA 2008 nor GFSM 2014 make an explicit mention of rent being recorded, while ESA 2010 does.
-Regarding this option, ESA 2010 para.
-15.27 states that this "...option may not only lead to a recording of rent but also the creation of an asset for the user, distinct from the resource itself but where the value of the resource asset and asset allowing use of it are linked." - 41.
-It is clear from this text in ESA 2010 and the subsequent Table 15.3 (as well as from ESA 2010 paras.
-7.55 and 7.57) that ESA 2010 envisages that under this third case rent will be recorded as being paid to the economic owner but an additional asset distinct from the resource will be created (the transferable permit) whose value can be realized if sold by the extractor (i.e., the permit is
+It should be noted that